abhinav-TB/Jarvis-in-js/README.md

 # Jarvis-in-js
 a multipurpose personal assistant in js

-THe python version with more features canbe found in https://github.com/abhinav-TB/jarvis-bot
+THe python version with more features can be found in https://github.com/abhinav-TB/jarvis-bot